 NP 58-201 states that the Board of every listed company should be constituted with a majority of individuals who qualify as "independent" directors under National Instrument 52-110 - Audit Committees ("NI 52-110"), which provides that a director is independent if he or she has no direct or indirect "material relationship" with the Company.
 "Material relationship" is defined as a relationship that could, in the view of the Company's Board, be reasonably expected to interfere with the exercise of a director's independent judgment.
-Of the proposed directors, all except David Wolfin, who currently serves as the Company's President and CEO, and Jasman Yee, who has served as a metallurgical consultant to the Company, are considered by the Board to be "independent" within the meaning of applicable securities legislation.
+Of the proposed directors, all except David Wolfin, who currently serves as the Company's President and CEO are considered by the Board to be "independent" within the meaning of applicable securities legislation.
 In making the foregoing determinations with respect to the independence of each of the Company's individual directors, the circumstances of each director have been examined in relation to a number of factors, including a review of the resumés of the directors and the corporate relationships and other directorships held by each of them and their prior involvement (if any) with management of the Company.

-The Board of Directors is currently comprised of five directors.
 The size and experience of the Board of Directors is important for providing the Company with effective governance in the mining industry.
 The Board of Directors' mandate and responsibilities can be effectively and efficiently administered at its current size.
-The Board of Directors has functioned, and is of the view that it can continue to function, independently of management as required.
+The Board of Directors has functioned and is of the view that it can continue to function, independently of management as required.
 Directors are elected for a term of one year at the annual general meeting.

 Procedures are in place to allow the Board of Directors to function independently.
-At the present time, the Board of Directors consists of experienced directors that have made a significant contribution to the Company's success, and are satisfied that it is not constrained in its access to information, in its deliberations or in its ability to satisfy the mandate established by law to supervise the business and affairs of the Company.
+At the present time, the Board of Directors consists of experienced directors that have made a significant contribution to the Company's success and are satisfied that it is not constrained in its access to information, in its deliberations or in its ability to satisfy the mandate established by law to supervise the business and affairs of the Company.
 Committees meet independent of management and other directors.